Oskar Dirlewanger: World War I

-Since December of 1916, Dirlewanger served on the staff of the 7th Infantry Division.
-From January to March of 1917, he served back at the frontline as the commander of the assault company of the 7th Infantry Division before moving to take command of the 2nd Machine-gun Company of the 123rd Infantry Regiment.
+Since December 1916, Dirlewanger served on the staff of the 7th Infantry Division.
+From January to March 1917, he served back at the frontline as the commander of the assault company of the 7th Infantry Division before moving to take command of the 2nd Machine-gun Company of the 123rd Infantry Regiment.
 He would lead this unit until October 1918.
 On 30 April 1918, he was shot in the left shoulder.
 By this time, the unit was in southern Russia and served in the occupation of Ukraine.
 At the cessation of hostilities, his battalion was supposed to be interned in Romania, but Dirlewanger decided to return his unit to Germany, and led 600 men from his company and other battalion units home.
+They departed Romania 26 November 1918 and arrived in Germany on 28 December 1918.
+He ended the war as an Oberleutnant der Reserve and, in June 1919 his service was assessed as very positive.
+Historian French MacLean described Dirlewanger as having "an outstanding military record in World War I" and that his service "was indeed an impressive military record for a junior officer".

 Interwar period

 By the end of World War I, Dirlewanger was described in one police report as "a mentally unstable, violent fanatic and alcoholic, who had the habit of erupting into violence under the influence of drugs."
 The fact that he had succeeded, even after the ceasefire, in fighting his way back from the front in Romania to Germany with his men became for him the defining experience.
 Henceforth, he adopted an unrestrained mode of life, characterised by contempt for the laws and rules of civil society.